 Cons:

-When to Use: Use PNG for logos, icons, and images that require transparency or high detail.
+When to Use: Use PNG for logos, icons, and images where transparency is needed.

 Pros: